 #5 Level Out

-Specifically designed to level your horizon out, this tool is extensively used by photographers to precisely change the orientation of the image such that it aligns with the zero-degree line.
+This tools purpose is to level your horizon out.
+Photographers use this to precisely change the orientation of the image such that it aligns with the zero-degree line.

 It can also be done by changing the angle manually, but that will not give you the level of precision that you need.